gamati01/BGK2D_GPU/README.md

   * OPENACC
    	* GPU (NVIDIA and AMD with Cray Compiler)

-Tested With different compilers (GPU)
+The code has been Tested With different compilers
   	* nvfortran
 	* gnu
 	* xlf